-A common sequence of events can look like this:
+A typical sequence of events can look like this:

 - Then come the questions, the nagging becomes questions about your faith.
-Sometimes old questions that you had answers to re-open, and the more you learn, the more questions you may have
+Sometimes old issues that you had re-open, and the more you learn, the more questions you may have

 - What comes after doubt depends from person to person, and also changes over time.
-Some people leave their faith and religion in general completely, others join other faiths or become deists, others continue with their faith but often become less conservative in their interpretation and rituals and some continue to maintain their faith or become even more religious
+Some people leave their faith completely, others join other religions or become deists, others continue with their faith but often become less conservative in their interpretation and rituals, and some continue to maintain their faith or grow even more religious

-The most important thing here is there is no pressure to stay, change or leave your faith.
+The most important thing here is there is no pressure to stay, change or leave your religion.
 Just enjoy the inquisitiveness of the human mind, and ask yourself questions.

-Doubting can often come hand-in-hand with fear, and even self-loathing.
-Some beat themselves up for asking questions the first place, and might engage more strongly in rituals like praying or with their local faith community or proselytising to “cure” their doubts and questions.
+Doubting can often come hand-in-hand with fear and even self-loathing.
+Some beat themselves up for asking questions the first place and might engage more vigorously in rituals like praying or with their local faith community or proselytising to “cure” their doubts and questions.
 The fear can often come from worrying about whether they will be punished for doubting and questioning.
 It is important to remember that the human intellect is a marvellous thing, and no one can blame you for using it.
 Curiosity is hard-wired into us: babies are some of the most curious humans out there.